 This is our other essential kit item.
 You can order one through our online Store individually as part of our standard Music Pack, or you can provide your own.
 Ring binders, carrier bags and single clear plastic inserts are not recommended.

-From time to time school activities and circumstances can interrupt the delivery of our scheduled harmonica session.
+From time to time school activities and circumstances can interrupt the delivery of our scheduled harmonica session on the day.
 If Harp Academy is notified in writing far enough in advance by the school (at least two weeks) with sufficient time to reschedule the whole group’s harmonica lesson, we will endeavour to do this on a whole group basis.
 We regret that we do not reschedule lessons for individual players, and no refund will be due to individuals in this scenario.

 In the event that Harp Academy is on site as scheduled, and no advance notice of an interruption has been received, we will make every effort to locate and bring missing students to their harmonica session.
 If however, despite Harp Academy’s best efforts, students are unable to attend their session (in part or in full), or are prevented in doing so by a school staff member’s decision or oversight, or a decision or oversight by the school management, no refund will be due from Harp Academy.
 In such circumstances, parents/carers should take up any concerns directly with the school.
-Some examples are school events, school trips, sports days, class projects, special occasions, disciplinary action, a class teacher’s decision or oversight, a supply teacher’s decision or oversight, school management or governors’ decision or oversight, or children choosing not to attend their session for any reason.
+Some examples are SATs, Ofsted inspections, school events, school trips, sports days, class projects, special occasions, visiting authors or performers, disciplinary action, class teacher’s decision or oversight, supply teacher’s decision or oversight, school management or governors’ decision or oversight, or children choosing not to attend for personal reasons.
 This list is not exclusive.